easypropertylistings/Easy-Property-Listings/readme.txt

 * New: Enabled Mini Website URL meta field as a number of REAXML providers are now using 3D Tours along with support for custom button titles.
 * New: Able to configure sorting dropdown as tabs.
 * New: EPL - Author widget supports single or multiple users with user searching capabilities.
 Allowing you to use the widget and set a specific agent or WordPress user.
-* New: Floorplan uploader now support a custom label added to the listing entry screen.
+* New: Floor plan uploader now support a custom label added to the listing entry screen.
 Label filter is still in place.
 * New: External Links now 3 are now supported with a custom label.
 Label filter is still in place.
 * New: Mini Website URL, 2 are supported with a custom label.
 Label filter is still in place.
 * New: Energy Certificate supports a custom label.
 Label filter is still in place.